This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Seriously, a set-and-forget prime rib.
 It sounds too good to be true, but with my sous vide style prime rib recipe, it’ll be the easiest part of dinner to prepare.
 Plus, that leaves you plenty of time for sides!

-Even aside from being easy and hands-off, it’s also just the best prime rib recipe you’ll ever taste!
-Because it’s held exactly at temperature for a long period of time, the marbling in prime rib breaks down completely to turn butter-soft.
+Aside from being easy and hands-off, it’s the best prime rib recipe you’ll ever taste!
+Because it’s held strictly at temperature for an extended period, the marbling in prime rib breaks down completely to turn butter-soft.
 But by being sealed in a bag, none of the liquid can escape, meaning the meat will be unbelievably juicy and flavorful.

-- Prime rib roast: This recipe is specifically for a boneless rib roast, but you can make bone-in prime rib sous vide too!
+- Prime rib roast: This recipe is specifically for a boneless rib roast, but you can also make bone-in prime rib sous vide!
 Just make sure you have a big enough pot!

-- Butter: I prefer unsalted butter for butter rub, as it lets me customize the flavor exactly to my preferences!
+- Butter: I prefer unsalted butter for butter rub, as it lets me customize the flavor precisely to my preferences!

-- Rosemary: Fresh rosemary sprigs are ideal for this recipe- you can pack them right into the bag with the beef, and then chop them up later to use in the butter rub.
+- Rosemary: Fresh herbs are ideal for this recipe.
+You can pack them right into the bag with the beef and then chop them up later to use in the butter rub.
 If you don’t have fresh, you can use dried.

-- Thyme: Like the rosemary, you’ll want fresh for the best possible flavor.
-However, you can use dried and it’ll taste great, too- just use less.
+- Thyme: You’ll want fresh for the best possible flavor.
+However, you can use dried, and it’ll taste great, too- use less.

-- Pepper: Freshly cracked black pepper has the most fresh and intense flavor, perfect for beef.
+- Pepper: Freshly cracked black pepper has the freshest and most intense flavor, perfect for beef.

-- Optional Beef broth: If you want to make au jus with the reserved liquids, make sure to have some beef broth on hand!
+- Optional Beef broth: If you want to make au jus with the reserved cooking liquid, make sure to have some beef broth on hand!

 1: Season Beef